-Research has shown that a whopping 87% of people don’t feel satisfied in their current job or career.
+Research has shown a whopping 87% of people don’t feel satisfied at work, with many saying they’re stuck in a job they hate.
 With a figure this high, it’s not surprising so many people have bought into the belief that job satisfaction is a myth.
 But the fact that 13% of people are very happy in their job means, unlike the tooth fairy or Donald Trump’s chances of becoming president, job satisfaction really does exist.
 And if other people can find a job they love, you can too.
-Here are 5 questions to help you get unstuck and move forward to a job you want:
+If you’re feeling stuck in a job you hate, here are 5 questions to help you get unstuck:

 1) What specifically don’t I like about my job?